skimzor/DMG-AB/README.md

 "Reverse engineered" an original DMG Audio Board and recreated it in KiCad.

+# Ordering

-Upload the gerber to a PCB fab in your favorite color and then transfer the components from the original DMG Audio Board.
+Upload the gerber to a PCB fab (JLCPCB, PCBWay, OSHPark) with a board thickness of 1.2mm and in your favorite color.
+Then transfer the components from an original DMG Audio Board (verify the correct polarity of the capacitors is correct when transferring).

 # Disclaimer